Wan Wan Celeb Soreyuke! Tetsunoshin

 Wan Wan Celeb Soreyuke!
 Tetsunoshin (ワンワンセレプー それゆけ!徹之進, Wanwan Serepū Soreyuke Testsunoshin) is a 2006 Japanese anime television series created by Hiroto Ishikawa and directed by Kiyoshi Fukumoto.
 The series is animated by Studio Comet, with the series written by Takashi Yamada, who later worked on HeartCatch PreCure! and character designs both done by Shuichi Seki and Shida Tadashi.
-The series first premiered on TV Aichi and TV Tokyo from January 7 to December 30, 2006 with a total of 51 episodes.
-The first episode preview was shown after the final episode of Transformers: Galaxy Force.
+The series first premiered on TV Aichi and TV Tokyo from 7 January to 30 December 2006 with a total of 51 episodes.
+The first episode preview was shown after the final episode of Transformers: Cybertron.

 Plot summary

 The Inuyama Family, along with their pet dog Tetsunoshin moves to the famous Hoppongi Hills (modeled after Roppongi Hills) from Kyushu.
 Rumi Inuyama's father owns an IT Company in Japan and is a step further to becoming number one.
-However, Tetsunoshin learned that his master's family loaned a lot of money renting their home in Hoppongi Hills, almost to the point of the whole company becoming Bankrupt.
+However, Tetsunoshin learned that his master's family loaned a lot of money renting their home in Hoppongi Hills, almost to the point of the whole company becoming bankrupt.
 To make things even worse, the whole family spends a lot of money on everything, making Tetsunoshin's problems worse.
 To solve this problem, Tetsunoshin teamed up with the Hills Dogs and will do anything to pay all the Inuyama Family's expenses.